NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Class Features/Precise Strike.md

-You Strike with flair.
-When you have panache and you Strike with an agile or finesse melee weapon or agile or finesse unarmed attack, you deal 2 additional precision damage.
-If the strike is part of a finisher, the additional damage is 2d6 precision damage instead.
+When you make a Strike with an agile or finesse melee weapon or agile or finesse unarmed attack, you deal 2 additional precision damage.
+If the Strike is part of a finisher, the additional damage is 2d6 precision damage instead.

 As your swashbuckler level increases, so does your additional damage for precise strike.
-Increase the amount of additional damage on a Strike and the number of additional dice on a finisher by one at 5th, 9th, 13th, and 17th levels.
+At 5th, 9th, 13th, and 17th level, increase the amount of additional damage on a Strike by 1 and the additional damage on a finisher by 1d6.

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*